nathancashion/Quarto_blog/posts/journal-of-actually-well-written-science.md

 ![Quote from *Sense of Style* by Steven Pinker](/media/Abbreviations_SenseOfStyle.png)

-Paul Sylvia, author of *How to Write More* agrees, adding that abbreviations are more tedious than reading the original words over and over.
+Paul Sylvia, author of *[How to Write a Lot](https://amzn.to/49aDcIe)*, agrees, adding that abbreviations are more tedious than reading the original words over and over.

 ![Quote from *How to Write a Lot* by Paul Silvia](/media/Abbreviations_HowToWriteALot.png)